 | Official Website | https://ugcnet.nta.nic.in/ |

-The UGC NET December 2025 session has officially started from 31 December 2025 to 7 January 2026.
-After every shift has successfully ended, JRFAdda’s subject matter experts has presented a detailed overall UGC NET exam analysis 2025, including UGC NET Paper 1 Exam Analysis Dec 2025.
-The UGC NET Paper 1 Exam Analysis Dec 2025 was specifically prepared based on the question pattern, students’ feedback, previous years’ trends, and the experts’ observations.
-Here a detailed UGC NET Paper 1 Exam Analysis Dec 2025 date-wise provided as the exam continues for the December session:
+The UGC NET December session was conducted from 31 December 2025 to 7 January 2026.
+After every shift has successfully ended, JRFAdda’s subject matter experts have presented a detailed overall UGC NET exam analysis 2026, including UGC NET Paper 1 Exam Analysis 2026.
+The UGC NET Paper 1 Exam Analysis 2026 was specifically prepared based on the question pattern, students’ feedback, previous years’ trends, and the experts’ observations.
+Here, a detailed UGC NET Paper 1 Exam Analysis 2026 date-wise is provided:

 | Date | Overall Difficulty | Key Highlights / Focus Areas |